- Largest town in England not connected to the rail network

 Rail transport links have been lost, road links suffer from underinvestment, leaving a population increasingly cut off from the economic & social networks communities depend upon.

-Pride of Place: Learning from Wisbech
+Place: Learning from Wisbech

 The Wisbech 2020 Vision was borne out of discussions between the political leaders of Fenland District Council & Cambridgeshire County Council, along with the MP for North East Cambridgeshire.
 All agreed that the challenges Wisbech faced were greater than those elsewhere in their constituencies.
 Public bodies and private sector partners needed to think differently about what to do united by ‘a passion to deliver a prosperous future’.
 The Vision was formally launched in January 2013 in a detailed Action Plan.